How To Catch More Snook Fish

 Snook fishing is on the rise in Florida, their flaky white fillets combined with some lemon butter sauce are just about guaranteed to make any fish-eaters mouth water.
-We never set out to change the game in snook fishing, but inadvertently our Underwater Green Fishing Lights have earned the reputation of being called “snook lights” by our fellow Florida fishermen.
-In an effort to pass along the information we've learned through our experiences as well as the experiences of our customers, we've put together a complete snook fishing guide to help you catch more snook.
+We never set out to change the game in snook fishing, but inadvertently our underwater green fishing lights have earned the reputation of being called “snook lights” by our fellow Florida fishermen.
+In an effort to pass along the information we've learned through our experiences as well as the experiences of our customers, we've put together a complete snook fishing guide that teaches you how to catch more snook fish.

 How to Catch Snook

 There's no better sure-fire way to catch snook than fishing dock lights.
+The best time to fish for snook is at night.
 They are highly attracted to the light, and there's no better way to have a bunch of snook in a tight area than to be night fishing over dock lights.

 Dock lights provide two things: one is they are near a dock, which is structure.
-Snook are always around structure.
-The second, is they are highly attracted to the output of the light.
-A true-green output seems to be most enticing but at the end of the day any light is better than no light in terms of turning your dock fishing spot into a snook honey hole.
+These fish are always around structures, so the best way to catch snook is to stay near the dock.
+The second, is they are highly attracted to the output of the light, so set up your underwater green fishing lights when you go night snook fishing.
+A true-green output seems to be most enticing but at the end of the day any light is better than no light in terms of best utilizing your snook fishing lights.

 Some may call the tactic of using green fishing lights for snook fishing analogous to shooting fish in a barrel or hunting a stocked high fence ranch.
-Call it what you want, but you're putting the odds in your favor to catch snook!
+Call it what you want, but you're putting the odds in your favor to catch snook, so of course we included it in our guide that teaches you how to catch more snook fish!
 Here's a good article to learn more about what to look for in an underwater green fishing dock light if you decide to go that route.

 Catching Snook at Night